-The Warwickshire Cricket Foundation supports ACE through its mission to support diverse talent from grassroots to elite levels through talent pathways, elite academies, and workforce development.
+We are proud to partner with ACE to support diverse talent from grassroots to the elite game, working together to strengthen talent pathways, elite academies, and workforce development.

 Our goal is to enter new areas and reach children who have not been involved in cricket at all, and helping cricket rebuild connections with communities that have become disengaged from it.
 The reality is that it’s a significant, ambitious challenge, but that’s been our focus for the past five years.